 Peter’s dad, Pete, a high school student in California during the outbreak of World War II, and the entire family were victims of Executive Order 9066 - the Japanese Internment Camps.
 He often told Peter about his experiences growing up and going to high school in these camps.
 So many people wrongly lost their property, their businesses, and their homes because of this abhorrent violation of their civil rights.
 The stories Pete told Peter have compelled him to defend the Constitution and the Rule of Law –so, that no one else would have to go through what his family, and so many other Asian Americans, had to endure.
 Driven by his family and his passion for justice, Peter graduated from the prestigious University of Texas in 1976 with a bachelor’s degree and the University of Texas School of Law in 1979.

 Last year, Peter stepped down from his bench to STEP UP to run for County Judge.
-He is running to work collaboratively with the Commissioners Court, civic leaders and stakeholders to improve our struggling economy and business sector, bring our justice system back up to speed, and improve the health, wellness and safety of our residents across the county as well as focus on neglected infrastructure needs such as housing, internet accessibility and transportation to mention a few.
-Judge Sakai is eager to continue his public service and prepared to take on this new challenge.
+He ran to work collaboratively with the Commissioners Court, civic leaders, and stakeholders.
+He ran to improve our struggling economy, bring our justice system back up to speed, and improve the health and safety of residents across the county.
+He also ran to focus on our neglected infrastructure needs such as housing, internet accessibility, and transportation.

 Copyright © 2022 Judge Peter Sakai for County Judge - All Rights Reserved.